qmat-geqs/qmat-geqs.github.io/index.md

 >
 > [![Contact Loris Delafosse](icons/email_icon.jpg)](mailto:loris.delafosse@etu.unistra.fr)

-Some content will be there soon!
+Perhaps, if you're patient enough, some content will be added here!

 ### Antoine Royer
 > *Student in physics, Faculty of Sciences and Engineering, University of Toulouse III (Paul Sabatier).*